Michael Basse: Literary work

-Basse’s first collection of poems, And in the morning there is still news (1992, 1994 2nd ed.) was well received and he was characterized as "a powerful lyric poet who looks at the particles of reality under the magnifying glass".
+Basse’s first collection of poems, And in the morning there is still news (1992, 1994 2nd ed.) was well received, and he was characterized as "a powerful lyric poet who looks at the particles of reality under the magnifying glass".
 Basse's early lyrics were strongly influenced by his former mentor, Johannes Poethen; In spite of this, it was observed that "he does not abandon rhythm and verse, but always remains in the realm of everyday life, facts".

 The second volume of poetry by Basse was described as "a kind of poetic cartography".
 In The Conquest Does Not Take Place (1997) he uses the form of poems in prose for the first time.
 Painting, dance and music are also repeatedly included in the poems.
 The reader of Basse’s Sea in Mind feels like the viewer of Caspar David Friedrich’s The Monk by the Sea: “As if his eyelids were ripped out.”
 In secondary literature, Basse’s second volume was also praised for its formal stylistic stringency: “Poems in prose without periods or commas.”

 His third collection of poems, Partisan Feelings (2004) was composed in a form Basse called lyrical protocols: Texts or speech acts completely synthesized that combine different levels of discourse and reality.
 After another volume of poems in prose (Splendid People, 2008), Basse returned in his fifth – and for now last – book of poems, Skype Connected (2010), to shorter poetic forms.
-Like in his lyrical protocols, he sticks closely to everyday spoken language.
+Like in his lyrical protocols, he sticks closely to the everyday spoken language.
 At the heart of this collection of love poems is, according to the internet portal Fixpoetry, "the mature love of two people (...) who, from time to time, question everything one could possibly question.
 "His love poems generate their intimacy - and emotional, as well as media-historic timeliness - out of the spiritual abyss of human alienness and territorial distance; healing moments come from Italy, which Basse - as a brother in spirit of Pasolini - envisions in a radical anti-idyllic way."